seorgiy/dungeon-dj/README.md

 This is a music management tool for tabletop role-playing games.
 Designed for use with the foobar2000 media player due to the fade in/out functionality and nice cmd features.

+## Description

+Basically you just play your playlists for the game situations via hotkeys.
+Like press B for Battle music, press T for Tavern and so on.
+The player stays hidden and don't bother your small laptop screen.
+Also the fade in/out foobars function works like a charm.

 For Windows use only.

 ## How to use